Mar 4, 2022

 HEATHER: A song with a shape?

-LULU: I was like, Okay, if it's a circle — yours is telling us it's like, [sings] it's the clip of life and we're all gonna die. [laughter]
+LULU: I was like, okay, if it's a circle—you're just telling us it's like, [sings] "It's the clip of life, and we're all gonna die."

 LATIF: [sings] Who knows where and when?